 - Rural Medical Education

 It will be divided into a sequence of twenty-two four week blocks clerkship rotations, including one four week required vacation with an optional four week vacation.
 Each student will be assigned required clerkship rotations by the Office of Clinical Education.
 The College reserves the right to make supervising physician and/or site changes when necessary.
 Each rotation is one month of actual clinical experience.

 Beginning with the Class of 2017, students will be required to complete the ACOFP OMT procedure module that has been assigned to each department while on rotation.

-Elective rotations are available to visiting medical students.
+Elective rotations are available to OSU Students and to Visiting Medical Students.
 Additional information on how to apply can be found here.